Shivarai123/Shivarayagowda/README.md

-# Shivarayagowda

-* **Professional Summary:**

     # Hi, I'm Shivarayagowda Biradar! 👋
+###Professional Summary:**

     I'm a passionate **Business Analyst** with over 4 years of experience specializing in leveraging AI-driven solutions** to optimize business processes and enhance data-driven decision-making.
-   My expertise spans requirements gathering, process optimization, and crafting compelling **data visualizations**.
+    My expertise spans requirements gathering, process optimization, and crafting compelling data visualizations**.

     I'm adept at bridging the gap between business needs and technical solutions, with a strong foundation in **SQL**, **Python**, **machine learning**, **data mining**, and      predictive modeling.
 I have hands-on experience with industry-leading tools like Tableau, Power BI, Apache Spark, Databricks, and Salesforce Financial Services Cloud, consistently driving measurable improvements in areas like credit risk assessment, operational efficiency, and customer engagement.
     ```

-    ---

 ### 🚀 My Core Skills: